MetaMask/metamask-docs/wallet/concepts/sdk.md

 ---
 description: Learn about MetaMask SDK.
-sidebar_position: 1
+sidebar_position: 2
 ---

 # MetaMask SDK

 MetaMask SDK is a library that provides a reliable, secure, and seamless connection from your dapp to the MetaMask browser extension and MetaMask Mobile.
-You can install the SDK on existing dapps, and call any [provider API](../reference/provider-api.md) methods from your dapp.
+You can install the SDK in existing dapps, and call any [provider API](provider-api.md) methods from your dapp.

 This page demonstrates the [user experience](#user-experience) of using a dapp with the SDK